 The Winter Solstice Festival takes place at two different venues – in Yaletown and Granville Island.

-Click any of the above locations to jump to a description about each particular venue’s activities, or see below for more information about all the activities.
+Click any of the locations above to jump to a description of each venue’s activities, or see below for more information about all activities.

 Winter Solstice Events